compgenomicslab/TreeProfiler/README.md

 python treeprofiler.py --tree examples/annotated_basic_example1.nw --metadata examples/basic_example1.tsv --annotated_tree --interactive
 ```

-### Map metadata into tree and profile tree internal nodes annotations and analysis
+### Mapping metadata into tree and profile tree internal nodes annotations and analysis
 At the above example, we only mapped metadata to leaf nodes, in this example, we will also profile **internal nodes** annotation and analysis of their children nodes.

 ### Mapping Categorical data